-The trails within the Headlands are open from 7 a.m. to sunset, daily.
+The trails within the Headlands are open most days from 7 a.m. to sunset, daily.
 In an effort to protect and sustain the trail systems, trails may be closed to visitors after a heavy rainstorm.
 Foot traffic during wet and muddy conditions may cause serious and irreversible damage, erosion and harm to surrounding vegetation and pathways

 There are four conservation parks that lie within the Headlands trail system: